ELVIS: Enhance Low-Light for Video Instance Segmentation in the Dark: Conclusion

 \section{Conclusion}

 In this paper we propose ELVIS, the first domain adaptation framework to improve video instance segmentation in the dark.
-ELVIS provides a new unsupervised synthetic low-light video pipeline which removes the necessity for parameter calibration and adding an additional enhancement decoder module into network architectures to allow the networks to distinguish and disentangle the degradation features from the underlying content.
-We show that implementing ELVIS into existing SOTA methods boosts VIS performances in low-light videos.
-While our evaluation on LMOT-S provides preliminary evaluation on real low-light data, we identify the release of properly annotated low-light VIS benchmarks as critical future work for the community.
+ELVIS provides the following: 1) an unsupervised synthetic video-specific pipeline (which includes blur degradations), 2) a degradation profile estimation network (VDP-Net) for calibration-free synthesis, and 3) the addition of the enhancement decoder module into networks to disentangle degradation features from the underlying content.
+We show that implementing ELVIS into existing SOTA methods can easily boost low-light VIS performances.
+While our real low-light evaluation is preliminary, we identify the release of properly annotated low-light VIS benchmarks as critical future work for the community.